veertuinc/anka-docs/_partials/anka-build-cloud/advanced-security-features/authorization.md

 ---
 ---

 Authorization allows you to control access to specific actions/endpoints of the API, and even specific resources like Nodes and Templates in your Controller and Registry.
-It has two features that are important to understand:
+It has four parts to it that are important to understand:

-1. **Permission Groups**
-1. **Resource Permissions**

-You can think of **Permission Groups** (or just "Groups") as the wrapper for all permissions.
-Therefore, **Resource Permissions** are a dependent on **Permission Groups**.
-You can enable **Permission Groups** without **Resource Permissions**, but cannot have it the other way.
+- **Groups**
+    - **Permissions**
+    - **Resources**
+      - **Permissions**

+**Groups** are the wrappers for all Permissions and Resources.
+You'll attach Groups to the [Authentication]({{< relref "anka-build-cloud/Advanced Security Features/_index.md#authentication" >}}) credentials to enable certain access.

+**Permissions** are given to allow a credential access to perform a specific action, like listing all running VM Instances.

+**Resources** limit which Nodes and Templates the credential can see, start VMs on, as well as the Permissions for each specific Resource.
+As an example, these Resource Permissions allow an admin to prevent a specific Group from deleting a Node from the cloud, yet allow changes to its config, and more.

+Permissions and Resources are dependent on Groups.
+However, Resource Management is optional.
+If disabled, all Resources (and Resource Permissions) are available to the credential.

+After a Group is created, you'll assign it to a specific credential.
+The credential can have one or more Groups attached and it's important you consider how much access for each group you need to provide for the use-case and security.

+In this guide we will start with the most common use-case of Sharing Nodes, then explain how to isolate Nodes per team (similar to how the older Node Groups worked).

+#### Prerequisites

 To enable Authorization features, you'll need to ensure that both `ANKA_ENABLE_AUTH` and `ANKA_ROOT_TOKEN` ENVs are set in your Controller & Registry config and you're familiar with one of the existing [Authentication]({{< relref "anka-build-cloud/Advanced Security Features/_index.md#authentication" >}}) methods.
+Then, turn Authorization on Controller and Registry configuration:

+- `ANKA_ENABLE_CONTROLLER_AUTHORIZATION` works for both combined (macOS) and standalone (docker) packages.
+- `ANKA_ENABLE_REGISTRY_AUTHORIZATION` is for the macOS combined (controller + registry in one) package only.
+- `ANKA_ENABLE_AUTHORIZATION` is only for the standalone (macOS or docker) registry packages.

-You then log into your Controller using the Root Token (or as you'll see later on, a credential/group that can modify permissions).
+You then log into your Controller using the Root Token and access the `https://<controller address>/#/permission-groups` page.

 {{< hint warning >}}
 Do not confuse Node Groups with Permission Groups.